 Field Effect Biosensing™

 FEB is a label-free nano-electrical technology for measuring biomolecular interactions.
-Measuring the current across a graphene biosensor surface, any interaction or binding on the surface causes a change in conductance that a monitoring system can identify and translate to be interpreted by the user interface.
+Measuring the current across a graphene biology-gated transistor surface, any interaction or binding on the surface causes a change in conductance that a monitoring system can identify and translate to be interpreted by the user interface.
 Our patent protected FEB technology was invented by Cardea and we have used the technology to power our Genome Sensor.